johan162/hpdf_table/docs/GettingStarted.md

 Here we note that:
 - The size of the table has to be determined before the table handle is created
-- Most other table function will refer to this handle and we will always use the variable name `tbl` for this handle
+- All table function will refer to this handle, and we will always use the variable name `tbl` for this handle
 - We use `size_t` instead of `int` since the table dimension is a size and as such can never be negative.
 In C it is always good practice to use `size_t` for positive numeric entities.